 The program of study leading to the Certificate in Quality Analysis prepares students to perform technical analyses associated with quality measurement and improvement of manufacturing and service processes.
 Graduates with the ability to implement these analyses are in high demand in the marketplace.
 This program is not a substitute for the listed areas of business specialization; rather, the courses required for the certificate add quantitative strength and implementation skills for quality tools to the student's chosen field of specialization.

-Students are required to complete the Bachelor of Science degree from any of the major fields in business at ASU and to complete a minimum of 15 semester hours of approved course work, including the following nine hours:
+Students are required to complete a bachelor's degree from any of the major fields of study at ASU and to complete a minimum of 15 semester hours of approved course work, including the following nine hours: